geniusprodigy/mnemonic-to-wif/README.md

 * Download the github project folder and save where you prefer.
 Access the directory via Command Prompt (cmd) and install the requirements.txt file libraries, use the command for greater agility: pip install -r requirements.txt

+(If the electrum fail, make: pip3 install electrum-merchant) and go to "SOLVING PROBLEMS" below for install the "electrum" manually

+* pip3 install ecdsa

 * Create a .txt file named "keys_mnemonics.txt" and replace the directory sample file.
 Or edit the existing file with your mnemonics, 1 full sentence per line.

 * You can now run the code with: python.exe mnemonic_to_wif.py